Himalayan Meditation Retreat

 Those joining us for this sacred journey will experience much more than an ordinary tourist sight-see.
-Our intent is a relaxed but focused 13-day pilgrimage to the Source of the Ganga high in India’s Himalayas, one of the great remote spiritual centers of the world.
+Our intent is a relaxed but focused 13-day pilgrimage and meditation retreat to the Source of the Ganga high in India’s Himalayas, one of the great remote spiritual centers of the world.

-- Deepening your meditations with advanced spiritual practices!
+- Deepening your meditations with advanced, esoteric spiritual practices.

 This Himalayan meditation retreat will include an abundance of sacred sights—temples, ancient caves, ceremonies—intimate encounters with sadhus, swamis, and saints, delicious local North Indian cuisine, comfortable and clean accommodations (single and double available—see below), and optional river rafting on the Ganga.
-You will also receive instruction in the profound meditation and yogic practices indigenous to this region of the Himalayas.
+Most importantly, you will receive expert instruction from Ajayan in the profound meditation and yogic practices indigenous to this region of the Himalayas.
+This is a rare opportunity to advance your meditation practice to a level that would normally require many years of instruction–provided you could find such instruction at all, which is rare today, even in India.

 “The journey with the group to the Source of the Ganges was so enlightening for me…. a great experience, the best experience for personal growth I’ve ever had.” —Caroline Sophonow, Aesthetician and Yoga Teacher, British Columbia, Canada